 - Form 1099-MISC: If you pay an independent contractor more than $600 in a year, you'll need to report the payment on Form 1099-MISC.

 Keep in mind that the forms listed are just a few examples and that your filing requirements will vary based on your unique business.
-As always, it is advisable to talk with a tax professional to ensure you are checking off all the correct boxes.
+As always, it's advisable to talk with a tax professional to ensure you're checking off all the correct boxes.

-- Use accounting software: There are many affordable and user-friendly accounting software options available that can help you track your income and expenses and generate reports.
+- Use accounting software: Many affordable and user-friendly accounting software options can help you track your income and expenses and generate reports.

 - Use separate bank accounts for your business: This will make it easier to track your business income and expenses and prepare your tax returns.